 The balance of the price of your travel arrangements must be paid at least 8 weeks before your departure date.
 If the deposit and/or balance is not paid in time, we will cancel your travel arrangements.
 If the balance is not paid in time we will retain your deposit.

 We are under no obligation to give a breakdown of the costs involved in a holiday.

 When you buy a flight-based holiday, any monies you pay to a travel agent are held by them on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent’s obligation to pay it to us for so long as we do not fail.
 If we fail, any money held at that time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.
 When you buy a holiday not including a flight, all monies you pay to the travel agent are held by them on our behalf at all times.

 5. If You Change Your Booking

 If, after our confirmation invoice has been issued, you wish to change your travel arrangements in any way, for example your chosen departure date or accommodation, we will do our utmost to make these changes but it may not always be possible.
-You will be asked to pay any further cost we incur in making this alteration plus, if less than 8 weeks prior to departure, an administration charge of £50.
-Certain travel arrangements (e.g. flight tickets) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.
+Any request for changes to be made must be in writing from the person who made the booking or your travel agent.
+You will be asked to pay an administration charge of £50, and any further cost we incur in making this alteration.
+You should be aware that these costs could increase the closer to the departure date that changes are made and you should contact us as soon as possible.
+Note: Certain travel arrangements (e.g. Apex Tickets) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.